d215steinberg/GildedRose-Java/README.md

     assertThat(getLoneItem().quality, is(18));
 }
 ```
-This last test surprisingly fails.
 ```diff
 - Expected: is <18>
 -    but: was <17>
 ```
+This last test surprisingly failed.
 We realize that we were using 0 has a sample sell-in value, an unwise choice since a sell-in value of 0 has a special meaning.
 We change our sample value, and the test succeeds.

 ```java
 @Test